gauravmehra13/TetherTalk/README.md

-# 🌟 TetherTalk - A Cutting-Edge MERN Stack Chat App 🌟
+# 🌟 TetherTalk - MERN Stack Chat App 🌟

-👋 Welcome to TetherTalk, a comprehensive guide for setting up and running a Full Stack Realtime Chat App 📱.
+👋 Welcome to TetherTalk, a Full Stack Realtime Chat App 📱.
 This project leverages the latest technologies to provide a seamless, engaging, and visually appealing user experience 🌈.

 **Product Images:**